2025_AATE Logo IDK

 Summary (1 page limit)

-Preliminary summaries should reflect the adaptations made to the project as a result of the feedback.
+Preliminary summaries should reflect the adaptations made to the project as a result of

 Research Strategy (6 page limit)

 Significance.
-Does the project address a significant problem or a critical barrier to progress in Athletic Training Education?
+Does the project address a significant problem or a critical barrier to progress in athletic training education?
 Is there a strong scientific premise for the project?
-If the project aims are achieved, how will scientific knowledge, technical capability, and/or clinical practice be improved?
-How will successfully completing the aims change the concepts, methods, technologies, treatments, services, or preventative interventions driving this field?
+If the project aims are achieved, how will scientific knowledge, technical

 Investigator(s).
 Are the PIs, collaborators, and other researchers well suited to the project?
-Do New Investigators have appropriate experience and training?
-Do established investigator(s) have an ongoing record of accomplishments that have advanced their field(s)?
-If the project is collaborative or multi-PI, do the investigators have complementary and integrated expertise; are their leadership approach, governance, and organizational structure appropriate for the project?
+Do novice investigators have appropriate experience and training?
+Do established investigator(s) have an ongoing record of accomplishments that have

 Approach.
 Are the overall strategy, methodology, and analyses well-reasoned and appropriate to accomplish the specific aims of the project?
 Have the investigators presented strategies to ensure a robust and unbiased approach, as appropriate for the work proposed?
 Are potential problems, alternative strategies, and a timeline for success presented?
 If the project is in the early stages of development, will the strategy establish feasibility and will particularly risky aspects be managed?
-Have the investigators presented adequate plans to address relevant biological variables, such as sex, for studies in human subjects?
-Are the statistical approaches well explained and adequately powered.
+Have the

 Environment.
 Will the scientific environment in which the work will be done contribute to the probability of success?
 Are the institutional support, equipment and other physical resources available to the investigators adequate for the project proposed?
 Will the project benefit from unique features of the scientific environment, subject populations, or collaborative arrangements?